 By: Rick Hernandez

 January 6th is the traditional day for the celebration of the Feast of The Epiphany.
 This feast is celebrated worldwide with many different customs and traditions, some of which are as big as the traditions of Christmas.
-But we know that what is really important in a tradition is not the celebration itself but the remarkable wisdom within.
+But we know that what is really important in every tradition is not the celebration itself but the remarkable wisdom contained within.

 The word “epiphany” is defined in the dictionary as:

 A revealing scene?
 Picture the Holy Family around the manger.
 We recognize the scene immediately but, do we understand its essential nature and meaning?

 The early Church Fathers had much to say about our early Church’s customs and traditions.
 They speak of the “Epiphanies”, three in total.
 These three famous gospel scenes are The Visitation of the Magi, The Baptism of Our Lord in the River Jordan, and The Miracle at the Wedding Feast at Cana.
 These scenes are so easily recognized by the faithful, but we have to dig deeper to understand their essential nature and meaning.
 What do we recognize?
 What do we testify to?

 The first and most commonly recognized Epiphany scene is The Visitation of the Magi.
 For us, Eucharistic people, we can identify this scene as one of the first two public adorations of the Christ Jesus, and it speaks to us about recognition.